deepammali/weatherinfo/README.md

-# FREIGHTFOX BACKEND ASSIGNMENT - WEATHER INFO FOR PINCODE
+# WEATHER INFO FOR PINCODE

 ## Used [OpenWeatherMap](https://openweathermap.org/api/geocoding-api) API for geocoding